bcgov/ExchangeLabOps/0_Desire-a-new-way-of-working/README.md

 3. Consider what problem you might address with these new methods.
 (What have you been stuck on?
 Where could you start small?).
 <a href="/ExchangeLabOps/0_Desire-a-new-way-of-working/Lab-Residency_Intake-Value-Canvas-Workbook.pdf">Fill out a Value Canvas.</a>
 4. Attend a Lab Info Session (coming soon!)
-5. Meet with Exchange Lab leadership to discuss the opportunities available to you to get started. <a href = "ExchangeLab@gov.bc.ca">Contact the LabOps Team</a>.
+5. Meet with Exchange Lab leadership to discuss the opportunities available to you to get started. <a href = "mailto:ExchangeLab@gov.bc.ca">Contact the LabOps Team</a>.
 6. If you are close to meeting readiness critieria, we facilitate an Alignment session for the Product Owner, their leadership and stakeholders.
 7. If Alignment is successful, we get to sign the
 <a href="/ExchangeLabOps/0_Desire-a-new-way-of-working/Lab-Residency-Partnership-Agreement.pdf">Partnership Agreement.</a>